changamire/serverless-bedrock-chat/README.md

 Lambda code and place it in S3 for the Lambda deployment by following the steps below

 ### Create the bucket to hold the built Lambda code
 First we create an S3 bucket to hold the deployable Lambda code (remember S3 bucket names are globally unique).
-To create this bucket, run the following command, where `BE_DEPLOYMENT_BUCKET` is a globally unigue name for the bucket.
+To create this bucket, run the following command, where `BE_DEPLOYMENT_BUCKET` is a globally unique name for the bucket.

 ```
 env BE_DEPLOYMENT_BUCKET=<bucket_name> ./backend/createDeploymentBucket.sh